theodorosmalezidis/Investment_Firm_Analytics/README.md

 # Goals

 The purpose of this phase is to extract meaningful insights from the structured data, focusing on business performance metrics across clients, employees, and investment products.
-Through a basic and an advanced analytical report, this phase demonstrates how the data warehouse enables informed decision-making.Feel free to check the scripts [here](https://github.com/theodorosmalezidis/Investment_Firm_Analytics/tree/main/Reports).
+Through a basic and an advanced analytical report, this phase demonstrates how the data warehouse enables informed decision-making.Feel free to check the report queries [here](https://github.com/theodorosmalezidis/Investment_Firm_Analytics/tree/main/Reports).

 # Dataset